 Resources Access by Affiliation/Status

-Applicants that become students have their access changed to include such things as e-mail (SUmail), wireless and wired network services, and access to computer labs.
+Applicants that become students have their access changed to include such things as email (SUMail), wireless and wired network services, and access to computer labs.
 The same access is granted to non-matriculated (e.g. University College) students.
 The duration of access after the student becomes inactive (program becomes inactive and/or student stops registering) varies for each resource.
 SUMail is retained in perpetuity.
-MySlice access is retained for about 2 years after the last term of registration.
-Data files are retained for 2 years after the last term of registration and if the student's program is no longer active.
+MySlice access is retained for about two (2) years after the last term of registration.
+Data files are retained for two (2) years after the last term of registration and if the student's program is no longer active.

 Graduating?
-For complete information about resources once you graduate, visit the IT Resource Access After Graduation, Retirement, Resignation, etc. page.
+For complete information about resources once you graduate, visit the IT Resource Access for Inactive Affiliations page.

-Faculty and staff use their netid to access resources such as email (Exchange), wireless, mySlice, desktop logins (for computers in SU's Active Directory domain), VPN (SURA), and home/shared directories.
-Current faculty and staff have access to these resources throughout their employment at Syracuse University (and during temporary work breaks).
+Faculty and staff use their NetID to access resources such as email, wireless, MySlice, computer logins (for computers in SU's Active Directory domain), and home/shared directories.
+Current faculty and staff have access to these resources throughout their employment at Syracuse University.
 Access to certain administrative and academic information systems are governed by data custodians/administrators of those systems.

 Retiring or Resigning?
-For complete information about resources once you've left the university, visit the IT Resource Access After Graduation, Retirement, Resignation, etc. page.
-Note that access to systems that require a NetID are contingent upon exit agreements made with the department of employment (or in some instances, HR).
+For complete information about available resources once you've left the university, visit the IT Resource Access for Inactive Affiliations page.

-Alumni will retain access to certain system based on the elapse time since graduation.
-For complete information, visit the IT Resource Access After Graduation, Retirement, Resignation, etc. page.
+Alumni will retain access to certain system based on the elapsed time since graduation.
+For complete information, visit the IT Resource Access for Inactive Affiliations page.

 Licenses for most IT resources and services are limited to active students, faculty, and staff.